James Piorkowski, Distinguished Professor

 of performing opportunities, and a variety of ensemble experiences.

-Weekly individual lessons focus on establishing technical skills, with special attention
+Weekly individual lessons will focus on the development of:

-given to developing proper physical control.
-Students learn to play with efficient
+and self-direction.
+Students learn to play with efficient movement, projection, a

-The main objective is for the student to be able to insightfully interpret music through
+Musicianship: The main objective is for a student to be able to insightfully interpret music, both

-the refined and expressive voice of the classical guitar.
-By being equipped with the
+historic and contemporary, through the refined voice of the guitar.
+By being equipped

-tools of a developed technique, one’s musical ideals can then be realized.
+with the tools of a developed technique, musical ideals can then be realized.

 This weekly seminar is designed for the student to learn how to perform by performing